A Retrospective Approximation Approach for Smooth Stochastic Optimization: Numerical Experiments

-For the deterministic solver, L-BFGS with backtracking line search was used across all experiments.
-Importantly, the stored gradient and iterate differences used in L-BFGS were carried across outer iterations (instead of restarting L-BFGS from scratch for every new sample-path problem).
+The implementation of RA was identical across each experiment.
+We used a sample increase rate of \rv{$c_1:=1.05$ ($M_{k+1} = c_1 M_k, \forall k$)}, with a starting batch size of $M_0:=32$.
+L-BFGS with backtracking line search \cite[Algorithm 7.5]{nocedalbook} was used as the deterministic solver for the inner iterations.
+Updates to BFGS matrices are skipped if the \emph{curvature condition} is not satisfied (see \cite{BollapragadaICML18} ).
+Notably, the stored gradient and iterate differences used in L-BFGS were carried across outer iterations instead of restarting L-BFGS for every new sample-path problem.